 The French winter holidays began on February 8 and will end on Sunday, March 8.
 Four weeks of intense activity, and particularly strategic for ski stations that concentrate almost 35% of their activity during this period of the season

 While many media mock the plight of certain ski stations that suffer the effects of climate change, skiing seems to have a bright future ahead.
 As proof are the results of several stations in the Alps and the Pyrenees.
-Only the Northern and Southern Alps represent 85% of the sector, 70% and 15% respectively.
+Only the Northern Alps and Southern Alps represent 85% of the sector, 70% and 15% respectively.
 A preponderant weight often overshadowed by certain critical situations in certain massifs that stigmatize skiing as an endangered activity with no future.

-Record attendance at some French ski stations
+Record attendance at some French ski resorts

 We remember the last winter holidays, with record attendance in all the French mountains, and almost 2 million days of skiing recorded during the four weeks of vacation.
 The settings for this winter are very different, especially in terms of the amount of snow.
 “The holidays are carried out according to the climatic conditions that Mother Nature gives us and the disparities in the level of snow depending on the massifs”, says Jean-Marc Silva, director of France Montagnes: